The Definitive Guide to the Best Drum Kits

 - Durability—drum kits typically need periodic head changes, depending on how hard the drummer strikes them.
 Drumsticks may need regular changes, too, especially if the drummer’s style is aggressive.
 Shells, however, can last a lifetime while cymbals can also last long as long as these aren’t dented.
 For power drummers, quality, heavy duty hardware is recommended.

 - Price—not all expensive drum sets are durable and high quality.
-Some just are expensive because of the brand they carry.
+Some just are costly because of the brand they carry.

 - Brand Reputation- Some brands like Yamaha and Ludwig are known to have expensive drum kits.

-All things said, here is a listing of the best drum kits according to the level of musicianship of the player:
+All things said, here is a listing of the best Electronic drum sets according to the level of musicianship of the player:

 Best Drum Kits for Beginners